 ICL Surgery: What to Expect

-ICL surgery is an outpatient vision correction procedure, meaning you'll go home on the same day.
+ICL surgery is an outpatient procedure, meaning you'll go home the same day.
 Below is what to expect before, during, and after surgery.

 Preparing for Surgery

-A week before the procedure, your eye doctor will perform a comprehensive eye exam to make sure your eyes are healthy and suitable for the procedure.
+Your eye doctor will perform a comprehensive eye exam a week before the procedure.
+The exam will help ensure your eyes are healthy and suitable for the procedure.
 You'll also undergo pupil and corneal evaluation and endothelial cell count.5

-If you wear contacts, your ophthalmologist will advise not wearing them for several days to weeks before the surgery.
+If you wear contact lenses, your ophthalmologist will advise not wearing them for several days to weeks before the surgery.
 This will allow your eyes to return to normal.

 Tell your doctor about any medications you're taking and any previous surgeries, underlying medical conditions, or allergies you have or have had.
 Also, inquire whether you can drink or eat before surgery.